Chapter 2: The Infrastructure of Trust

 - Learn to work with Markdown before introducing code

-This wasn’t a scandal in the traditional sense—no one had fabricated data or p-hacked their way to significance (at least, not intentionally).
+This wasn’t a scandal in the traditional sense.
+No one had fabricated data or p-hacked their way to significance (at least, not intentionally).
 The problem was more subtle and more pervasive.
-The original researchers had made dozens of small, reasonable decisions during analysis: how to handle outliers, which covariates to include, and how to operationalize ambiguous concepts.
+The original researchers had made dozens of small, reasonable decisions during analysis: how to handle outliers, which covariates to include, how to operationalize ambiguous concepts.
 These decisions weren’t necessarily wrong, but they were undocumented, existing only in the researchers’ memories or lost in the sequence of mouse clicks through statistical software.

 The replication crisis, as it came to be known, revealed something uncomfortable: much of what we called “knowledge” was actually fragile.
 The published papers described what researchers found, but not with sufficient precision to allow others to verify the findings.
 Science had promised cumulative, verifiable knowledge.
 Instead, it had produced a literature that was, in many cases, unreproducible by design.